Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 Not every studio needs both.
 The honest segmentation below saves money and floor space for studios where one tool covers the client base.

-Studios That Need Only Pressotherapy
+Studios That Need Only Pressotherapy (Third-Party Purchase)

 Body contouring centers, athletic recovery facilities, lymphedema therapy clinics, and post-surgical recovery practices (cosmetic surgery aftercare) serve clients whose primary need is lymphatic drainage and edema reduction.
 The treatment value justifies the $60-$150 per-session price point.
 A massage chair in this context is amenity furniture for the waiting area, not a revenue-generating service.
-Skip the chair, invest in a higher-tier pressotherapy machine (24-chamber if budget allows), and focus the floor space on additional pressotherapy stations.
+Skip the chair, invest in a higher-tier pressotherapy machine from a third-party manufacturer (24-chamber if budget allows), and focus the floor space on additional pressotherapy stations.

-Studios That Need Only a Massage Chair
+Studios That Need Only a Massage Chair (Vacuactivus Product Fit)

 When BOTH Make Sense (The Synergy Case)